 Not being able to find your business, showing up to find it closed, or getting an operator when trying to call can not only deter a customer, but also lead them to distrust your business or write a negative review.
 Stay on top of your Google listing and make the necessary updates and changes so that it can be trusted enough to be at the top of the list.

-Google My Business strives to equip consumers with as much information about a business as possible, before even encountering that business.
+Google Business Profile strives to equip consumers with as much information about a business as possible, before even encountering that business.
 This includes what it’s like to be at that business, so be sure to upload photos that depict not only the products and services your business offers but also the atmosphere and people that frequent it.

 Google searchers love to see what other people think about a business, so it’s no surprise that the businesses with more positive Google reviews show up on the first page.
 Ask customers in person and create a review shortcut link so you can easily encourage reviews across your online channels.
 While this technically falls under the list of Google My Business optimizations, don’t forget that there are plenty other review sites—all of which have an impact on your ranking.